javascript-tutorial/en.javascript.info/1-js/01-getting-started/2-code-editors/article.md

 - [WebStorm](http://www.jetbrains.com/webstorm/) for JS, and if there is one more language in the project, then I switch to other Jetbrains editors like [PHPStorm](http://www.jetbrains.com/phpstorm/) (PHP), [IDEA](http://www.jetbrains.com/idea/) (Java), [RubyMine](http://www.jetbrains.com/ruby/) (Ruby).
 There are editors for other languages too, but I haven't used them.
 - As a lightweight editor -- [Sublime Text](http://www.sublimetext.com) or [Atom](https://atom.io/).

-If you don't know what to choose -- you can consider these ones.
+If you don't know what to choose, you can consider these ones.

 ## Let's not argue

-The editors in the lists above are those that me or my friends -- good developers have been using for a long time and are happy with.
+The editors in the lists above are those that either my friends or I -- good developers -- have been using for a long time and are happy with.

-There are other great editors in our big world, please choose the one you like the most.
+There are other great editors in our big world.
+Please choose the one you like the most.

 The choice of an editor, like any other tool, is individual and depends on your projects, habits, personal preferences.